Discord-Robots/Discordjs-v14-Template/README.md

 Features:

 - Based on FusionTerrors v14 Handler
-- ~~Supports Only Slash Commands~~ Now Supports Legacy Commands as well!!!
+- Supports Only Slash Commands
-- Cooldowns enabled on Legacy Commands
-  - Will support cooldowns with slash commands soon
+  - Will support cooldowns soon
 - Executes the bot In a Base Class
 - Custom Handler for Components
 - Anti-Crash Handler